dobriban/stat-431-project/README.md

 Your report should be about 5 pages double-spaced, standard font size and standard formatting (standard margin).
 You can work in groups of at most two.
 You should turn in your project on Canvas (there will be an Assignment created for this), by 5pm EST on May 5th 2020 (this was the date of the original final exam).

+The University of Pennsylvania's Code of Academic Integrity applies: https://catalog.upenn.edu/pennbook/code-of-academic-integrity/.
+Please add the phrase "This paper represents my own work in accordance with the Code of Academic Integrity" to your paper and sign below.

+## References:

 Here are a few relevant references: